SampleEnvironment/secop-site/source/intro/index.rst

 Background
 ~~~~~~~~~~

 SECoP developed out of the need of multiple large scale facilities in the neutron science world to make equipment easier to share between facilities.
-This should not deter you from using it, as it's flexibility allows for a wide range of use cases.
+This should not deter you from using it, as its flexibility allows for a wide range of use cases.

 .. metadata, why not x?, semantics, not just syntax, sine2020/hmc, machine/human readable
    talk slide 7